-Since leaving Smoke Shop in the early 90's Watson has cemented his reputation as the nation's most original, contemporary blues voice.
-He's released six blues-based albums including 2002's King Size (which was nominated for a NZ Music Award), 2005's South Pacific Soul, 2010's internationally acclaimed Saint Hilda's Faithless Boy, Introducing Darren Watson from 2014.
+Since leaving the now legendary Chicago Smoke Shop in the early 1990s Watson has cemented his reputation as the nation's most original, contemporary, blues-based voice.
+He's released seven albums including 2002s King Size (which was nominated for Best Roots Album | 2002 NZ Music Awards, 2005's South Pacific Soul, 2010's internationally acclaimed Saint Hilda's Faithless Boy, and Introducing Darren Watson from 2014.

 2018's Too Many Millionaires represented a major shift in direction for the veteran musician.
 The record features all acoustic performances and it got rave reviews in local and international media, as well as hitting the Official NZ Top 20 and IMNZ charts for many weeks.